Monterroso/CozyCabin/docs/phases/phase-0-setup.md

 2. Verify that the local server launches without errors.

 ## Next Steps
-Once this environment is set, proceed to Phase 1 (see phase1-project-setup.md) to structure the codebase further and begin implementing AIDesk's core architecture.
+Once this environment is set, proceed to Phase 1 (see phase1-project-setup.md) to structure the codebase further and begin implementing CozyCabin's core architecture.